ramzibou0735/aerial-autonomy-stack/README.md

 ### Known Issues

+- must hardcode an ENVVAR for use_sim_time in main_sim and main_deploy to pass down to the tmuxinator yml.erb
 - mavros is not using the simulation time on /clock https://ardupilot.org/dev/docs/ros-timesync.html
 - mavros commands require multiple resend
 ```sh